jdormit/picture-redux-app/readme.md

 Build Process
 ---------------------------

 `npm run build` will run the webpack build process.
 Client-side code will get bundled to `public/bundle.js` and server-side code will be bundled to `lib/server.js`.
 Both client and server code are bundled with source maps, so Node stack traces and the chrome debugger will refer to the source code, not the bundled code.
-React hot-reloader is not set up, but including it in the build process would be trivial.
 Webpack is configured using Babel to transpile es6 syntax.

 REST API
 --------